Trial Results: ECOG-ACRIN research round-up – Summer 2022June 28, 2022

 "Considering the high mortality rates among individuals in these populations, TMIST is on the right track towards helping us understand the predictive factors of breast cancer.
 This information will be important to improve early detection for as many women as possible," says Dr. Mitchell.

 Minority women are often under-represented in breast cancer screening trials.
 TMIST trial leaders and clinical staff are working hard to ensure racial, ethnic, and geographic diversity among volunteers so that the trial results apply to all women.
-Many U.S. TMIST sites are outside of major cities.
+Many TMIST sites in the United States are outside of major cities.

 The TMIST recruitment and patient materials are available here in English, Spanish, Chinese Simplified, Korean, and Vietnamese.

 For women who qualify for the charity care policies at participating institutions, TMIST pays for screening.
 This support makes it possible for more women to join the trial.